Concept Maps

 The concept map is primarily pedagogical.

 That means the edges are about understanding and sequence: what someone usually needs to grasp before another concept makes sense.
-They are not making a stronger claim that the framework is reducible to a rigid formal ontology.
+They do not claim that the framework can be reduced to a rigid formal ontology.

 This distinction matters.
 A useful study map is often simpler than the full conceptual history of a field.